mlcommons/inference/loadgen/README.md

 ### Downloading the source

-Download the mlperf inference repository and it's submodules.
+Download the mlperf inference repository and its submodules.

     git clone --recurse-submodules https://github.com/mlperf/inference.git